Genusbiz/docs/developers/defining-an-app-model/services/nodes-and-node-groups.md

 ## Node group

 A node group is used for logical grouping of nodes.
 The nodes in a node group can provide different or overlapping types of services, for different or overlapping data sets.
 Directory objects such as data marts, web services, and agents, are deployed to a node group.
 Objects deployed to a node group is processed by any node within that group which provides the requested app service for a given data set.
 Take care to not deploy an object to a group that does not run the required service.

-A group can contain nodes from several environments, for example development, test, and production.
-This allows for easy transfer of the directory between different environments.
-The configuration of the node (server) itself determines which environment it belongs to.

 ## Typical scenarios